Note

 <IPython.core.display.Image object>

-argument forces the custom color pallete to be a continuous
+The continuous argument forces the custom color pallete to be a continuous

 color pallete.